You can use IBM App Connect to pass key data between Slack and other apps â€“ automatically, in real time.

 When I create a new case in Salesforce, a message classified by Watson Natural Language Classifier is created in Slack

-Learn how easy it is to create an event-driven flow in App Connect Designer to classify the text from a Salesforce case.
+Learn how easy it is to create an event-driven flow to classify the text from a Salesforce case.
 Then, after the text has been classified, automatically create a message in Slack identifying the type of case that has been raised and the case number.